SMTG-Bham/ShakeNBreak/docs/Generation.rst

 .. code:: bash

     defects_folder/
-        |--- defect_1_POSCAR <-- The code expects the format of the structure files to be CIF's or POSCARS's
+        |--- defect_1_POSCAR <-- The code expects the format of the structure files to be CIFs or POSCARSs
         |
         |--- defect_2_POSCAR
         |